What is an anogenital wart?

 - Sebaceous glands on the labia (known as "Fordyce spots")

-Transmission of warts to a new sexual partner can be reduced but not completely prevented by using condoms.
-Condoms do not prevent all genital skin-to-skin contact, but they also protect against other STDs.
+Transmission of anogenital warts to a new sexual partner can be reduced but not completely prevented by using condoms.
+Condoms do not prevent all genital skin-to-skin contact, but they also protect against other sexually transmitted infections.

 - Treatment at a doctor's surgery or medical clinic.